Join us Thursday, February 27, 2014 as livewords celebrates its 6th anniversary:

 We are celebrating with 6 amazing readers who span the territories and chasms of poetry: Greg ‘Ritallin’ Frankson, Clara Blackwood, Brandy Ryan, Aisha Sasha John, Joe Dewar, and Jaclyn Piudik!

 @ The Black Swan, 154 Danforth – 2nd floor – [map] – RSVP on Facebook

-Come out and fabulate with us on 28th of November on the 2nd floor of the Black Swan!
+Come out celebrate the word with us on the 2nd floor of the Black Swan!
 We’ll have some free snacks and the Swan’s well-priced beer and liquor.